bemson/subetha/README.md

 SubEtha takes publish-subscribe beyond the window, by utilizing localStorage as an event bus.
 The architecture consists of **clients** and **bridges** (provided as separate libraries/modules).
 Clients are instantiated in your code, and bridges are loaded in iframes.
 Clients communicate with bridges via postMessage, and bridges relay messages to each other via localStorage.

 The other half of the transport mechanism are the protocols employed towards message integrity, security, and routing.
 Bridges perform an initial handshake, in order to establish a secure connection, and encodes outgoing messages to discourage sniffing.
-Clients must authenticate with a Bridge, before using a **network** (i.e., the _origin_ of the iframe url), and can only message **peers** in their specific **channel**.
+Clients must authenticate with a Bridge, before using a **network** (i.e., the _origin_ of the iframe url), and can only message **peers** in the same **channel**.

 This module works with two complimentary modules, having their own repositories: